cair/GraphTsetlinMachine/README.md

   <img width="90%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/PartialMatchingAndMessagePassingSequenceClassification.png">
 </p>

-The reason truth value $False$ is set by default is to minimize the need for message passing.
+Note that the truth values are set to $False$ by default to minimize the need for message passing.

 **7) Full Clause With Message Literals; 8)Full Clause Matching; 9) Evaluation; 10) Classification.**